Text-to-SQL Data Synthesis Pipeline

 , jsonl

-) and managed/read using the FileStorage
+) and managed/loaded via a FileStorage

 self.storage = FileStorage(